 With so many choices out there and so much to consider, it can be difficult to stay within budget and find the home of your dreams.

 That said, there are plenty of online agents and platforms out there that allow you to apply filters to your search and narrow it down.
 By filtering your search by location range, size, type, and price, you’ll just be left with a cluster of houses that could potentially be your dream home.

 Applying for a mortgage

 Many first-home owners feel nervous about their mortgage applications.
 You need to be realistic about how much you can afford, both for the deposit and mortgage.
-Be sure to check your credit score and put a plan in action to improve it.
+Be sure to check your credit score, and the government options such as a shared ownership scheme and put a plan in action to improve it.

 You also might need to sign up for the electoral register or update your address details as well as prepare for any added costs along the way, like hiring a solicitor to handle the legal stuff.
 Using an online help to buy mortgage calculator will help you find out how much your monthly mortgage repayments will be to make the process a lot smoother.

-These problems you will need to fix if you move into the home, which could be adding to your already long to-do list.
+These problems you will need to fix if you move into the home could be added to your already long to-do list.
 Alternatively, you may be able to negotiate with the seller and get them to fix these problems as part of the sale.
 Ask your solicitor for advice and consider the cost of fixing problems with the property.